+Menu item and description Options

+[Range rings] Enables and disables Range rings in the Radar app. • On

+• Off

-Menu item and description Options [Range rings] • On Enables and disables Range rings in the Radar app. • Off [Range ring labels] • On Enables and disables Range ring distance labels in the Radar app. • Off [Range ring mode] • Auto The number of Range rings displayed in the Radar app can be either set automatically according to the displayed range or you can specify a preferred number of range rings.
-Preferred number [Rings] • 2 When Range ring mode is set to Preferred number use this setting to specify your preferred number. • 4 and coming to specify an province remains • 6 [Color palette] Allows selection of the color palette.
+[Range ring labels] • On

+Enables and disables Range ring distance labels in the Radar app. • Off

+[Range ring mode] • Auto

+The number of Range rings displayed in the Radar app can be either set automatically according to the displayed range or you can specify a preferred number of range rings. • Preferred number

+[Rings] • 2

+When Range ring mode is set to Preferred number use this setting to specify your preferred number. • 4

+• 6

+[Color palette] Allows selection of the color palette.
 List of color palettes.

-[Show waypoints] • On Allows the display of waypoint icons in the Radar app. • Off
+[Show waypoints] • On

+Allows the display of waypoint icons in the Radar app. • Off